victormbogu1/Enterprise-SOC-Lab-Splunk-Sysmon-FortiGate-MITRE-ATT-CK-Simulation-Live-Traffic-/README.md

 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/1b97def7e0f6bdd1aad7d86d56951dd3599491df/New%20folder%20(4)/Matt%20user2.png)

+## Results:
+### EventCode	Description

+4720	User account created
+4722	User account enabled
+4724	Password reset attempt
+4726	User account deleted
+4738	User account changed
+4798	Local group membership enumerated

 ## Created a attble for it to visualise the attack
 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/1b97def7e0f6bdd1aad7d86d56951dd3599491df/New%20folder%20(4)/Mittattack.png)

+## Quick recap of what you accomplished:

+- Created a local user (NewLocalUser) via PowerShell.

+- Added the user to the Administrators group.

+- Deleted the user after a few seconds.

+- Splunk Forwarder on Target_PC collected the events.

+- Splunk server indexed them and you confirmed the events appear.

+- MITRE ATT&CK mapping is now visible for the simulated attack.

+### Observed Outcome:
+- The user NewLocalUser was created, added to the Administrators group, and deleted as expected.
+- Corresponding events were captured by Splunk and indexed in the endpoint index.
+- Event codes aligned with MITRE ATT&CK T1136.001, demonstrating successful simulation and monitoring of the attack.

 # FortiGate config
 For me to integrate fortigate logs into splunk i had to configure the splunk network setting, i had to change the host to be on the same network so they can communicate together splunk previously 192.168.10.60 changes to 192.168.100.60